lucia2007/discover-the-code/README.md

   - In case the user loses, a commiseration modal is displayed, losing chime is played and the user is given an option to close the window and study his moves more deeply or to try again.
   - At the moment of win/loss the scores are displayed and the secret code is revealed.
   - The design of the game is to be kept uniform across devices, so the user is not confused by unnecessary changes in layout or style.
-  - When a modal window is displayed, the rest of the page's content, except for the header section, is hidden to not distract.
+  - When a modal window is displayed, the rest of the page's content, except for the header section, is hidden to not distract the user.

 [Back to top](#contents)
-### **4. Skeleton**
+### 4. Skeleton

 The game is to have a minimalist design to keep the user concentrated on the puzzle.